Svetolik Dragačevac: Letter to Adolf Hitler

-On 25 March 1941, as the Government of Yugoslavia stood on the cusp of signing the Tripartite Pact and becoming an associate of the Axis Powers, Dragačevac typed a threatening letter addressed toward German dictator Adolf Hitler.
+On 25 March 1941, as the Government of Yugoslavia stood on the cusp of signing the Tripartite Pact and becoming an associate of the Axis powers, Dragačevac typed a threatening letter addressed toward German dictator Adolf Hitler.
+He did so even though he was legally obliged to protect the reputation of the civil service and the state.
 The letter read as follows:

 Dragačevac was unable to send the letter in the form of a telegram as he had originally intended because the local post office refused to dispatch such an incendiary message, fearing reprisal in the event of a German invasion.
 As the letter was written before the Axis invasion, occupation and dismemberment of Yugoslavia, the historian Krešimir Erdelja writes, "[Dragačevac] could not have been fully aware of the danger he was courting."
 Instead, the historians Tamara Ćirić-Danilović and Ljubomir Zečević note, he celebrated the dispatch of the letter with music and marching songs.

 On 27 March, in response to its signing of the Tripartite Pact, the Government of Yugoslavia was deposed in a bloodless coup d'état by a group of high-ranking pro-Western, Serbian nationalist military officers.
 Dragačevac's letter arrived in Berlin on 1 April and was subsequently translated into German.
 On 6 April, in direct response to the Yugoslav coup d'état, Germany and Italy invaded and quickly occupied the country.
 The Wehrmacht entered Paraćin on 9 April.